nanunsaram/study_algorithm/README.md

 # Study Algorithm

 ## What is this?
 I will upload my own answers to well-known public beginner-level algorithm problems.
-The main cause of this repository is to keep track of my skill development and also to encourage me to work hard and regularly.
-Everyone could feel free to use my codes, although I could guarantee neitehr accuracy nor efficiency.
+I run this repository to keep track of my skill development and also to encourage myself to work in a regular pattern.
+Everyone could feel free to use my codes, although I can guarantee neither accuracy nor efficiency.

 ## What did I study?
 <ul>